 Tommy Hilfiger voiced the same concern my husband and I have regarding our adult son.
 He was quoted as saying “One always prays for the day when they can be totally independent, but there’s a question mark.
 We hope that Kathleen and Alex will grow up to be productive, healthy, happy.
 But we don’t really know.”

-I am Lynette Henk, autism advocate and Xocai Healthy Chocolate distributor.
-I highly recommend the Xocai meal replacement shake and the Xocai healthy chocolate products including nuggets as a great way to increase antioxidants for better health.
-I can be reached at (877) 208-8172, email@example.com or at ColdPressedChocolate.com.
+I am Lynette Henk, autism advocate and Xocai Healthy Chocolate consultant.
+I highly recommend the Xocai meal replacement shake and the XO healthy chocolate products including nuggets as a great way to increase antioxidants for better health.
+My son and I swear by this shake!
+I can be reached at (877) 208-8172, or at ColdPressedChocolate.com

 Posted in Child Health, Chronic Health Conditions, Cold Pressed Chocolate, Healthy Chocolate